Interesting Ways People Do Laundry in Different Countries

 Banco River in Abidjan, Costa Rica serves as an outdoor laundry facility where hundreds of launderers wash clothes collected from customers.
 They are known as ‘fanico’, locally.
 Thousands of tourists visit the Banco River to watch these men rubbing and scrubbing clothes against rocks placed on piles of tyres.
 The place has now become one of the major tourist attractions in Ivory Coast.

 There are plenty of other unique ways of doing laundry.
-In cities like Singapore, where every day is a hundred metre dash, laundry is also outsourced to reliable service providers.
+In cities like Singapore, where every day is a hundred meter dash, laundry is also outsourced to reliable service providers.

 Services recommended for you